kwea123/ngp_pl/README.md

 `python train.py --root_dir <path/to/fern> --dataset_name colmap --exp_name fern --scale 2.0 --downsample 0.25`

-It will train the lego scene for 30k steps (each step with 8192 rays), and perform one testing at the end.
+It will train the scene for 30k steps (each step with 8192 rays), and perform one testing at the end.
 The training process should finish within about 5 minutes (saving testing image is slow, add `--no_save_test` to disable).
 Testing PSNR will be shown at the end.

 If your GPU has larger memory, you can try increasing `batch_size` (and `lr`) and reducing `num_epochs` (e.g. `--batch_size 16384 --lr 2e-2 --num_epochs 20`).
 In my experiments, this further reduces the training time by 10~25s while maintaining the same quality.